The above image shows our Tropical Crystal watch on the left.

 “Art is not what you see, but what you make others see.” – Edgar Degas.
 Art makes you think conceptually or have some sort of profound reaction.
 Most impressive engineering creations are not likely to do that for most people, but art should.

-For example, it is almost impossible not to experience “Fountain” by Duchamp as art . . . if you disagree that it’s art, that is a profound conceptual and/or emotional reaction, which you’d not get from the same object in its natural habitat, thus you are experiencing one of the affects which does in fact define it as art.
+For example, it is almost impossible not to experience “Fountain” by Duchamp (which is a standard urinal, exhibited in an art gallery) as presenting a challenging concept . . . if you disagree that it’s art, that itself is a profound conceptual and/or emotional reaction, which you’d not get from the same object in its natural habitat, thus you are experiencing one of the affects which defines it as art.

-Another example of an artwork which caused a huge impression in its time was “Galloping Horse” by Eadweard Muybridge.
-People nowadays tend to assume that we’ve always known how horses legs move when they are galloping, but if you look at paintings of horses moving, created before this time, you’ll see that the assumption which everyone held before this new artwork, was hugely incorrect, which seems almost impossible to comprehend from our current perspective:
+Another example of an artwork which caused a huge impression by challenging accepted views of reality in its time was “Galloping Horse” by Eadweard Muybridge.
+People nowadays tend to assume that we’ve always known how horses legs move when they are galloping, but if you look at paintings of horses moving created before this time, you’ll see that the assumption which everyone held before this new artwork, was hugely incorrect, which seems almost impossible to comprehend from our current perspective:

-It was only after Eadweard Muybridge took photos of how a horse really moved, that people radically changed their assumptions:
+It was only after Eadweard Muybridge took photos of how a horse really moved (below), that people radically changed their assumptions (models of reality, to be precise):

 Expensive watches can be more about factors which increase the monetary value than getting people to think conceptually.
-And, of course, those who benefit most from calling watches “art,” whether they really are or not, are those who are making money from them.
+And, of course, those who benefit most from labelling watches as “art,” whether they fit the definitions or not, are those who are making money from them.

-On the other hand, returning once again to the Haldimann H9, that piece is likely to get you thinking about what is, or isn’t, a watch, and maybe about what is, or isn’t, art.
+On the other hand, returning once again to the Haldimann H9 (shown above), that piece is likely to get you thinking about what is, or isn’t, a watch, and maybe about what is, or isn’t, art.

 Art Is Personal

 . . . it is, to a significant degree, about the person who created it, and an expression of themselves.
-Art is a personal exploration beyond one’s current reality . . .
-I detail exactly how this is done, and how it is very different from the design process, in my description of the fine art process.
+Art is a personal exploration beyond one’s current reality and imagination . . .
+I detail exactly how this is done, and how it is very different from the design process, in my description of the fine art process, although many current definitions of art disagree with that concept.

-Some might say the word which most encapsulates the essence of art, is “expression.”
+Some might say the word which most encapsulates the essence of art is “personal expression.”

-Art, design, and artisan work or craft, all require skills and experience.
-But design or artisanal work are not about personal expression . . . if someone else designed or made a very similar object with similar quality and functionality, it would be just as good, but with art, it matters a lot who created it.
+Art, design, and artisan work or craft, all require skills and experience, and can all be creative and beautiful.
+But design or artisanal work are not about personal expression . . . if someone else designed or made a very similar object with similar quality and functionality, it would be just as good.
+With art, it matters a lot who created it.
+A forged artwork, even if it has fooled experts for centuries, has no value once it is proved to be fake.

 Art is personal, as are the very best of creative watches.